kuleshov-group/aml-website/index.md

     <div class="column">
         <h3>Instructors</h3>
         <p><strong>Volodymyr Kuleshov</strong> is an assistant professor at Cornell Tech.
 His research focuses on machine learning and its applications in scientific discovery, health, and sustainability.</p>
         <p><strong>Nathan Kallus</strong> is an assistant professor at Cornell Tech.
-His research interests include personalization; optimization; causal inference; sequential decision making; credible and robust inference; and algorithmic fairness.</p>
+His research interests include personalization, optimization, causal inference, sequential decision making, credible and robust inference, and algorithmic fairness.</p>
         <p><strong>Serge Belongie</strong> was the Associate Dean at Cornell Tech, who is now the head of the Pioneer Centre for Artificial Intelligence at the University of Copenhagen.
-His research interests include Computer Vision, Machine Learning, Augmented Reality, and Human-in-the-Loop Computing.</p>
+His research interests include computer vision, machine learning, augmented reality, and human-in-the-loop computing.</p>
     </div>
 </div>

 ***